 - Delete: If there are triggers you want to clean up your data, select the items you want to remove and click the Delete button.

-On the All Triggers screen simply move your mouse over any of your Trigger Boxes to see the new options.
+On the All Triggers screen, simply move your mouse over any of your Trigger Boxes to see these options.

-Duplicate: Clicking this will duplicate the Trigger Box (useful if you want to test something new).
+Duplicate: Clicking this will duplicate the Trigger Box.

 Get more people to buy your book by giving away a free gift to customers (like a video, extra chapter, etc...).

 Secret Page Redirect

 Create a new page (not on your navigation menu) and the only way tp access it would be through a special trigger!

-- To make editing a Trigger Box not so overwhelming sections now collapse/expand when activated
+- Trigger Box sections now collapse/expand (cleaner interface)

 - Instead of giving no values for styling elements (like color), we created a beautiful set of default settings